 I expected tours to be a bit cheaper when bought locally, but in South East Asia the difference can be of up to 4 times less.
 I have been on a tour of the Mekong Delta in Vietnam where people who bought the package online, from home, paid something like $160 USD and those who bought then locally paid only $40 USD.

 Don’t be afraid not to find a tour or not to have time to arrange everything locally: anything is possible in South East Asia, a tour will always pop up, and local operators will play their magic to find a suitable solution – and there will be considerable savings.

 Pack light and use a backpack

 Traveling in South East Asia can be truly uncomfortable: shuttle buses often don’t have a trunk and place the bags in between seats; lots of budget accommodation don’t have elevators and it may well be necessary to carry the bags all the way to the top floor; and when doing boat trips as those of Ha Long Bay it is often necessary to carry bags on and off the boat.

-All of this is much easier when carrying a backpack rather than a suitcase, and even better if it is light.
+All of this is much easier when carrying travel backpacks rather than suitcases, and even better if backpackes are packed light.
 I have two backpacks and they are both comfortable and have proved excellent for active travelers like myself.
 One is this one and the other is this one.
 Besides, it is so cheap to shop in South East Asia that if a pair of pants break, it is easy to replace them!
 One thing I always carry though is a pair of good hiking boots, as I always end up hiking.
 And since they are too heavy on the backpack, I normally wear them on flights.

 Opt for solid toiletries